BradleySecOps/AWS_IR_Response/README.md

 **Author:** Bradley Carpenter

-**Acknowledgments:** This project was built by myself with  help from tools like Gemini and Roo Code.
-Used for code snippets and structure.
-I manually reviewed, adapted, tested, architected logic and integrated everything to meet the project goals and security standards.

-**Purpose:** To rapidly contain a potentially compromised EC2 instance within an AWS environment by isolating it, preserving evidence,and preventing further unauthorized actions.
+**Purpose:** To rapidly contain a potentially compromised EC2 instance within an AWS environment by isolating it, preserving evidence and preventing further unauthorized actions.

 **CAUTION ADVISED**